amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

 (:prices 12.99 GBP) ⇒ {amount:12.99, currency:GBP}
 ```

-To provide a non-singleton stream of values, use an _argument group_.
+To provide a non-singleton stream of values, use an _expression group_.
 Inside an E-expression, a group starts with `(::`

 ```ion